Henriette Renié

-Early career
+Musical education

 Before the age of five, Henriette played piano with her grandmother.
 Renié was inspired to learn the harp after she heard her father perform a concert in Nice featuring Alphonse Hasselmans, a prominent harpist.
 She became inspired by the music and she decided that she wanted to play the harp under the instruction of Hasselmans.
 She began playing when she was eight, but she was still too short to reach the harp's pedals, so her father invented extended foot pedals to assist her.

 In 1885, she became a regular student at the Paris Conservatoire.
 At ten, she won the second prize in harp performance.
 The audience unanimously voted to give her first prize, but the director of the Conservatoire, Ambroise Thomas, suggested she not receive it, because that would consider her a professional and she would no longer be able to receive lessons at the Conservatoire.
 By age eleven, she won the Premier Prix.
 Her performance at the concours is largely regarded as one of the greatest performances in the history of the Conservatoire.
 At a young age, she began performing for many prominent figures such as Queen Henriette of Belgium, Princess Mathilde, and the Emperor of Brazil.
 At age twelve and following her success at the Conservatoire, students from all over Paris began seeking her out for lessons, many of them more than twice her age.

 After her graduation at thirteen, an exception was made for her to take harmony classes at the Conservatoire, which did not normally allow students under fourteen in harmony and composition.
 In 1891, she won the Prix de Harmonie and in 1896 she won the Prix de Contrepoint Fugue et Composition.
 Her professors Théodore Dubois and Jules Massenet encouraged her to compose, but she was reluctant to attract attention; she hid Andante Religioso for six weeks before she showed it to them.
 At fifteen, Renié gave her first solo recital in Paris.